robby867/SoftwareCache/README.md

 ```

 ## Running the program
-The program takes in 4 input arguements in the following format:
+The program takes in 4 input arguments in the following format:

 ./cachesim \<trace-file\> \<cache-size-kB\> \<associativity\> \<block-size\>